 Action return values and exports may be referenced in later steps via the

-You can add multiple Actions within a single workflow (for example to send data to multiple S3 buckets and an HTTP endpoint.
-Actions can be added at any step of your workflow).
+You can add multiple Actions within a single workflow (for example to send data to multiple S3 buckets and an HTTP endpoint).
+Actions can be added at any point in your workflow.

 Let's use the Send HTTP Request action to send an HTTP request from a workflow.
 First, add a new Action to your workflow by clicking on the + button between any two steps.

 This action has one required parameter: the URL where you want to send the HTTP request.